alomew/hacker-the-bear/README.md

 We also abandoned the idea of implementing mongoDB into our database structure in favour of Google’s Cloud platform.

 The microphones/speakers we had available to us either wouldn’t connect via Bluetooth or used a 3.5mm jack input which also wasn’t supported on the Raspberry Pi.

+Background noise was also an issue the team had to resolve in order for the voice recognition software to work correctly.

+Finally, the lag between speech detection and response was initially too large for the interaction to be considered a conversation.
+Hence, some tweaking was necessary in how the components communicated with each other.
+This sped up the process dramatically.